Dear Parents and Students,

 DP History: World Topics (12) :World Topics Presumed Knowledge (remains same for 19-20)

 DP Math Applications: 2016-17 IBDP Mathematics and Math Studies Calculator lists (remains the same for 2019-20)

 DP Math Analysis: IB Mathematics SL (remains the same for 2019-20)

 The text you will use is the IB Psychology: Study Guide for the IB Diploma by Jette Hannibal, ISBN 9781447990659

 DP and MYP Spanish: Spanish MYP 2-4 presumed knowledge (Remains same for 19-20)

 MYP Standard Math:Standard Math Presumed Knowledge 2016-2017 (remains the same for 19-20)

 TOK: The text is Theory of Knowledge by Alchin and Henly (2014, Hodder Press.
 It is available on Amazon.com)

-In terms of generic supplies, we suggest erasable pens, highlighting markers, notebooks, hardbound journals, folders, day planner/organizer, and a good thumb drive.
+In terms of generic supplies, we suggest erasable pens, pencils, highlighting markers, colored pencils, 3-ring binders, hardbound journals, folders, post-its, day planner/organizer, and a good thumb drive.